yanfali/minesweeper-interview/README.md

 ## What

-Thinking through a minesweeper implementation - this was a live coding exercise for an interview for an autonomus driving company - honestly a bit too complex for live coding imo but everyone think's they are goog now...
+Thinking through a minesweeper implementation - this was a live coding exercise for an 45m screening interview for an autonomus driving company - honestly a bit too complex for live coding imo but everyone think's they are goog now...
 I never really played minesweeper as a kid as I didn't have access to windows until well into my 20s.

 ## The rules